Thomas Haydock: Catholic Publisher

 Haydock moved to Manchester to begin his secular career.
 He opened a language school that proved successful.
 However, his love of literature drew him to publishing.
 Despite the Penal Laws it was possible by Haydock’s time for Catholic publishers to work openly in England.
 In addition, the market for Catholic works was improving in the Manchester area.
 Expanded local commercial dealings required a more literate population, which included many Catholics.
 A local pastor, Rev. Rowland Broomhead (1787–1820) was placing a strong emphasis on religious instruction, requiring a supply of Haydock’s books and pamphlets.
 Encouraged by his elder brother James, he began his publishing career in 1799 with a new edition of The Garden of the Soul, a popular prayer book by Richard Challoner (1691–1781), and Letter on Papal Supremacy to the Rev. Geo.
 Bruning (author not stated).
 A recent study documents 74 books showing Haydock's name as printer, publisher, or bookseller on the title page by 1831.
 Contemporary advertisements indicate other works whose actual publication cannot be verified.
 Since many of Haydock’s books were small and cheaply bound, some may not have survived and now be lost to history.

 Haydock’s works were mostly devotional, e.g., The Imitation of Christ (1800), A Collection of Hymns and Spiritual Songs (1807), and Pious Reflections for Every Day in the Month (1811).
 Haydock sometimes collaborated with former Douay associates.
 In one case Father Thomas Penswick (1772–1836), a former classmate, translated The Love of Jesus in the Adorable Sacrament of the Altar (1801) from the French of Henry-Mary Boudon.
 (Ironically, Penswick, who later became Vicar Apostolic of the Northern District, would have a disagreement with Thomas’ brother George, resulting in the latter's temporary suspension from his priestly functions.)
 Haydock also published controversial works such as The Biblicals Routed! or, the Able and Spirited Defence of the Roman Catholic Religion, by Patrick Spence (1827), and a work of poetry, The Nymphs of Drumkerin; or, Love and Scalteen!!
-A Humerous Poem by H. I. Comus, (1827).
+A Humorous Poem by H. I. Comus, (1827).